Introducing Require-by-String

 • The / symbol is used as a separator in paths.

-For example, these two require calls are now equivalent.
+For example, each pair of require calls below are now equivalent.

 Autocomplete